IQ404/study-notes/README.md

 	m_CPUBuffer = stbi_load(m_FilePath.c_str(), &m_Width, &m_Height, &m_BytesPerPixel, 4);	// 4 for rgba

 	GLCall(glGenTextures(1, &m_TextureObjectID));
-	// Here we associate the texture to the default texture unit (slot): 0 GLCall(glBindTexture(GL_TEXTURE_2D, m_TextureObjectID));
+	// Here we associate the texture to the target GL_TEXTURE_2D of the default texture unit (slot): 0 GLCall(glBindTexture(GL_TEXTURE_2D, m_TextureObjectID));
 	// Set up the necessary settings for the bound texture (those are states of the texture object, not the texture unit):
 	GLCall(glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_MIN_FILTER, GL_LINEAR));